xpack-dev-tools/cmake-xpack/README-BUILD.md

-# How to build the xPack CMake?
+# How to build the xPack CMake

 ## Introduction

-This project also includes the scripts and additional files required to build and publish the
+This project includes the scripts and additional files required to build and publish the
 [xPack CMake](https://github.com/xpack-dev-tools/cmake-xpack) binaries.